-pends on time t as a T-cohort ages.
-In general, the scenario is the same for all analysed T-cohorts: N(x;t,T) changes from almost exponential (when a cohort contains young scientists) to clearly fat-tailed (when the same cohort consists of mature researchers).
-The results exemplify life-course differences among long-life scientists, and in some sense confirm the so-called hypothesis of accumulative advantage [11], which claims that due to a variety social and other mechanisms productive scientists are likely to be even more productive in the future, whereas those who produce little original work are likely to decline further in their productivity.
+In Fig. 4 we have presented how the histogram of scientific productivity N(x;t,T) depends on time t as a T cohort ages.
+In general, the scenario is the same for all analyzed T cohorts: N(x;t,T) changes from almost exponential (when a cohort contains young scientists) to clearly fat tailed (when the same cohort consists of mature researchers).
+The results exemplify life-course differences among long-life scientists, and in some sense confirm the so-called hypothesis of accumulative advantage [12], which claims that due to a variety of social and other mechanisms productive scientists are likely to be even more productive in the future, whereas those who produce little original work are likely to decline further in their productivity.

-In order to examine cohort differences we have analysed how the average $\langle x \rangle$ and the variance $\langle x^2 \rangle - \langle x \rangle^2$ of the distribution N(x; t, T) depend on the cohort parameter $T = 1975, \ldots, 1987$, and how they change over time t.
+In order to examine cohort differences we have analyzed how the average $\langle x \rangle$ and the variance $\langle x^2 \rangle - \langle x \rangle^2$ of the distribution N(x;t,T) depend on the cohort parameter T= 1975,...,1987, and how they change over time t.
 We have found that the parameters are well-defined increasing functions of time (see Fig. 5)

-$$\frac{\partial \langle x \rangle}{\partial \tau} = a\tau + b, \tag{3}$$ and where $\tau = t - T$ and a, b, A, B, C depend on T (see Tab.
-I).
+$$\frac{\partial \langle x \rangle}{\partial \tau} = a\tau + b, \qquad (3)$$ where $\tau = t - T$ and a, b, A, B, C depend on T (see Table I).

-$$\langle x^2 \rangle - \langle x \rangle^2 = A \left(\tau - B \right)^C, \tag{4}$$ initial years of cohorts' history, we have also verified the above relations for 28 years of activity of the oldest 1975-cohort, finding excellent agreement with the results obtained for other cohorts and for the shorter period of time (see insets in Fig. 5).
-Nevertheless, one should be aware that even the most productive scientists in his/her declining years slow down pace of working.
-According to Zhao [12], the optimal age for scientific productivity is between 25 and 45, reaching the peak for researchers around 37 (i.e. about 18 years since the beginning of the career).
-Similar findings has been also reported by Kyvik [13], who found that publishing activity reaches a peak in the 45 - 49-year-old age group and declines by about 30% among researchers over 60 years old.
-Summing up, in the light of previous results on the relation between age and productivity, findings reported in our paper apply to scientists in the most prolific period of their career.
+$\langle x^2 \rangle - \langle x \rangle^2 = A(\tau - B)^C, \tag{4}$

+At the moment, it is worth mentioning that although our analysis encompasses only 18 initial years of cohorts' history, we have also verified the above relations for 28 years of activity of the oldest 1975 cohort, finding excellent agreement with the results obtained for other cohorts and for the shorter period of time (see the insets in Fig. 5).
+Nevertheless, one should be aware that even the most productive scientists in his/her declining years slow down their pace of working.
+According to Zhao [13], the optimal age for scientific productivity is between 25 and 45, reaching the peak for researchers around 37 (i.e., about 18 years since the beginning of their career).
+Similar findings have also been reported by Kyvik [14], who found that publishing activity reaches a peak in the 45-49-year-old age group and declines by about 30% among researchers over 60 years old.
+Summing up, in light of previous results on the relation between age and productivity, findings reported in our paper apply to scientists in the most prolific period of their career.